ucdaviscl/cowsl2h/README.md

 This corpus consists of short essays collected from students enrolled in university-level Spanish courses.
 Courses SPA 1-24 are L2 Learner courses.
 Course SPA 31-33 are Heritage Learner courses.

 Essays are divided based on the prompts used to collect the data-

 famous: Write a text in Spanish about the following subject: "a famous person"

 vacation: Write a text in Spanish about the following subject: "your perfect vacation plan"

+special: Write a text in Spanish about the following subject: "a special person in your life"

+terrible" Write a text about the following subject: "a terrible story"

 Each essay prompt is further divided by the quarter in which the data was collected.